 Many circumstances can lead to a prostate cancer misdiagnosis even after certain diagnostic tests.
 Tissue abnormalities can go undetected on imaging scans, and some cancer cases have even had biopsy samples switched.
 According to one study, prostate biopsy specimen errors result in incorrect diagnoses for 4,500+ individuals yearly in the United States.

 If a patient presented symptoms reflective of prostate cancer and any of these diagnostic steps were skipped, the patient may be eligible to file a cancer misdiagnosis lawsuit.
-If some diagnostic steps were followed but resulted in misdiagnosis as a different cancer, the patient may be able to seek compensation for the delay in correct diagnosis.
+If some diagnostic steps were followed but resulted in misdiagnosis as a different cancer, the patient may be able to seek compensation for the delay in a correct diagnosis.

 Prostate Cancer Misdiagnosis Claims